Monitor team operations in a food business

 • Overlooking food safety and quality parameters when assessing team performance, which are critical in a food business context.

-• Misconception: Team leading is just about telling people what to do.
-Correction: Effective team leading involves active listening, coaching, and adapting your communication style to different team members to build trust and improve performance.
+• Misconception: Team leading is just about giving orders.
+Correction: Effective team leading involves listening, supporting, and empowering team members, not just directing them.

 • Misconception: Food safety is only the responsibility of the quality team.
-Correction: As a team leader, you are responsible for ensuring your team follows food safety procedures at all times, including proper hygiene, temperature control, and allergen management.
+Correction: As a team leader, you are accountable for ensuring your team follows food safety procedures at all times.

 Frequently Asked Questions